|Click To View Fireman's Jacket Detailed Images|

 Called Hikeshi-banten in Japanese, a fireman's jacket is a several fabric layered handmade garment fashioned from highly absorbent cotton fabric.
-The fireman's jacket was drenched with water before he began fighting the fire.
+Before the fireman began fighting the fire, his jacket was drenched with water.
 The jacket's thick padding of fabric layers allowed for maximum water penetration and cushioning which helped to safeguard the fireman from burns and blunt the harmful impact of falling objects.

 The exterior layer is fashioned from sakiori weaving while the liner fabric shows detailed close rows of binding sashiko stitching (descriptions of these features can be found in our Japanese Textile History in the upper menu).
 The firemen also wore protective hats, gloves and pants which were constructed in the same manner as the jacket, in all the fireman's suit .

-This hikeshi-banten is decorated with marvelous tsutsugaki heroic historical/mythical but unknown characters that are meaningful and important to the firefighter.
+This hikeshi-banten is decorated with marvelous tsutsugaki symbolic images that are meaningful and important to the firefighter.